Food Trip in Boracay

-Once you get away from the very touristy areas around White Beach, what you find are mellow locals, great prices, delicious Filipino cuisine, and yes…plenty of amazing beaches perfect for swimming, snorkeling, scuba diving, sun bathing, and letting life happen instead of rushing to control it.
+Once you get away from the very touristy areas around White Beach, what you find are mellow locals, great prices, delicious Filipino cuisine, and yes…plenty of amazing beaches perfect for swimming, snorkeling, scuba diving, sunbathing, and letting life happen instead of rushing to control it.

-I found myself wondering if it was possibly real as I sat on the fine white sands under the shade of a waving palm tree sipping the water from an ice cold coconut and talking with new friends about life, travel, philosophy, cultural differences and what to do on a lazy Tuesday morning with the entire day spread out before me like a magic butterfly shaped island, which, by the way, Boracay Island is.
+I found myself wondering if it was possibly real as I sat on the fine white sands under the shade of a waving palm tree sipping the water from an ice-cold coconut and talking with new friends about life, travel, philosophy, cultural differences, and what to do on a lazy Tuesday morning with the entire day spread out before me like a magic butterfly-shaped island, which, by the way, Boracay Island is.

 One of my new friends, Kyung-soon – a Korean national who fell in love with the island, offered me ‘balut’ – one of the most famous exotic local food.
-I knew about it but wasn’t sure I wanted to eat one but an offer coming from a foreigner could be humiliating if i refused right?.
+I knew about it but wasn’t sure I wanted to eat one, but an offer coming from a foreigner could be humiliating if I refused, right?.

-She smiled and laughed at my preparation, she knew that I’m not really an avid fan of this crazy egg.
-I took the egg, put it in my mouth, and began to chew expecting that my stomach would quickly rebel.
-Instead, the taste was actually quite good, though the crunch of the tiny beak did cause some minor gymnastics in my gut.
+She smiled and laughed at my preparation.
+She knew that I’m not really an avid fan of this crazy egg.
+I took the egg, put it in my mouth, and chew, expecting that my stomach would quickly rebel.
+Instead, the taste was actually quite good, though the tiny beak’s crunch did cause some minor gymnastics in my gut.

 I was glad to have the beer to wash it down.
-My friends cheered and offered me more balut, but instead, we walked up to one of the beach side restaurants and I ordered a Chori Burger.
+My friends cheered and offered me more balut, but instead, we walked up to one of the beachside restaurants, and I ordered a Chori Burger.

-Chori Burgers are famous throughout the Philippines but they started in Boracay.
-Basically, it’s chorizo sausage between to buns but that description doesn’t do them justice.
+Chori Burgers are famous throughout the Philippines, but they started in Boracay.
+Basically, it’s chorizo sausage between to buns, but that description doesn’t do them justice.
 They’re delicious, but maybe not as good as balut for a hardcore Balut fan.

-* No photos of the Balut yet… I seriously ate the Balut with bare hands to catch up with my Korean friend plus the camera hates the Balut Smell:)
+* No photos of the Balut yet… I seriously ate the Balut with bare hands to catch up with my Korean friend, plus the camera hates the Balut Smell:)